 They are greenish brown in color having a characteristic teeth arrangement never seen before in other reptiles.
 Unlike other reptiles, these unique reptiles have two rows of teeth in the upper jaw and a single row in the upper jaw.
 They have spiny crests on their back, and possess a “third eye” (parietal eye) — an explicit photo-receptive eyes.
 On average, tuatara reaches up to 80 cm from head to tail-tip and around 1.3 kilograms in weight.

-These nocturnal carnivorous reptiles feed primarily on birds eggs, beetles, frogs, insects, spiders, and small reptiles and mammals.
+These nocturnal carnivorous reptiles feed primarily on birds' eggs, beetles, frogs, insects, spiders, and small reptiles and mammals.
 Tuatara can live up to 100 years old and are known to reproduce until they are 60 years old.
-They only mates every 4 or 5 years.
+They only mate every 4 or 5 years.

-Depending on the species, tamarins differ in appearances although mustache-like facial hairs are prominent in most species.
+Depending on the species, tamarin differs in appearances, although mustache-like facial hairs are prominent in most species.
 Color ranges from nearly all black or combinations of black, white and brown.
 Adults measure from 35 to 70 cm including the tail and weigh between 220 to 900 grams.

 The Takin, is a goat-antelope endemic to the Eastern Himalayas.
 It prefers temperate forests that thrive in bamboo plants.
 There are four living subspecies: the Mishmi Takin, the Shanxi or Golden Takin, the Tibetan or Sichuan Takin, and the Bhutan Takin.
 A very strange-looking animal, it is covered in a thick golden wool, a large nose and a set of small horn around 30 cm that turn upwards in a short point.
 It measures around 100 to 130 cm at shoulder length and weighs up to 350 kg.
 A ruminant herbivore, it feeds mainly on bamboo leaves, grasses, as well as pines.